-- The certification was performed under the terms of the certification scheme debisZERT of debis Systemhaus Information Security Services GmbH.
-The Certification Body of debis Systemhaus Information Security Services GmbH complies to EN 45011 and was accredited with respect to this standard by the Deutsche Akkreditierungsstelle Technik e.V.
-(DATech) under DAR Registration Number DIT-ZE-005/98-10. - The Certification Body applied the certification procedure as specified in the following documents: - /Z01/ Certification Scheme - /V04/ Certificates recognised by the BSI
+- 4 The certification was performed under the terms of the certification scheme of T-Systems ISS GmbH (formerly known as debis Systemhaus Information Security Services GmbH, certification body debisZERT).
+The certification body of T-Systems ISS GmbH complies to EN 45011 and was accredited with respect to this standard by DATech e.V. under DAR Registration Number DIT-ZE-005/98-10. - 5 The applied certification scheme is outlined on the web pages of the certification body.